Your session will timeout due to inactivity, please choose to continue your session if you’d would like to continue.

 It is rude to step over any part of a person or touch an adult on the head, and hugging and kissing in public is frowned upon.
 Most Burmese families don't wear shoes in their homes and if visiting it is advised to remove shoes before entering the house.
 Monks should be treated with respect, even if they are children, and women should not speak to or touch monks.
 Religion practices, beliefs and sites should be treated with respect; insulting religion is a prosecutable offense in Myanmar.
 Homosexuality is technically illegal but the law is seldom enforced.

-Business hours are generally 9.30am to 4.30pm from Monday to Friday.
+Business hours are generally 9am to 5pm from Monday to Friday.
 Lightweight suits are recommended during the day and jackets are needed for top-level meetings.
 Most commercial business transactions will be conducted in English.
 Business cards in Burmese script can be useful.
 It is important to maintain trust, honesty, and friendship in a business relationship.
-Favours received, such as a reference, should be repayed later in the future.
+Favours received, such as a reference, should be repaid later in the future.

-The international dialling code for Myanmar (Burma) is +95.
+The international dialing code for Myanmar (Burma) is +95.
 The outgoing code is 00 followed by the relevant country code.
-The area code for Yangon (Rangoon) is (1) and Mandalay is (2).
-Internet cafes are widely available in Mandalay and Yangon and public telephone booths can be found on nearly every street corner as well as at railway stations and airports; however, international calls are expensive.
+Most businesses in the country list a few numbers, as landlines often go dead and calls don't go through.
+Prepaid SIM cards are widely available and travellers can expect to find wifi in big cities, where most hotels and guesthouses, and some restaurants will usually offer it for free.
 The government has been known to monitor and censor internet usage and some websites may not be available.

-Two bottles of liquor, 200 cigarettes or 50 cigars, and half litre of perfume are allowed per person.
+Two litres of liquor, 400 cigarettes, 50 cigars or 250gm of tobacco, and 150ml of perfume are allowed per person.
 Valuables including jewellery, cameras, electronic equipment, etc, should be declared at customs upon arrival.
 Purchases of locally bought goods may require receipts upon departure.

 Embassy of Myanmar, Washington DC, United States: +1 202 332 3344.